-We regulate the conduct of 50,000 firms in the UK to ensure that our financial markets are honest, competitive and fair.
+We regulate the conduct of nearly 45,000 businesses in the UK to ensure that financial markets work well.
 Find out more about our role.

 On this page

-Financial markets must be honest, fair and effective so consumers get a fair deal.
-We work to ensure that these markets work well for individuals, for businesses and for the economy as a whole.
+Financial markets must be honest, competitive and fair so consumers get a fair deal.
+We work to ensure these markets work well for individuals, for businesses, and for the growth and competitiveness of the UK economy.

 We do this by:

-- regulating the conduct of around 50,000 businesses
+- regulating the conduct of nearly 45,000 businesses

-We were set up on 1 April 2013, taking over conduct and relevant prudential regulation from the Financial Services Authority (FSA).
+We were established on 1 April 2013, taking over conduct and relevant prudential regulation from the Financial Services Authority (FSA).

-Our Head Office is based in London, but we also work across the UK, from our office in Edinburgh and via colleagues in Belfast and Cardiff.
+We work across the UK with a head office in London, offices in Leeds and Edinburgh and colleagues in Belfast and Cardiff.

 Why we do it